LeviBorodenko/garnn/README.md

 #### Temporal Data (batch, timesteps, N, F)

-Both `AttentionMechanism` and `DiffusionGraphConvolution` natrually extend to temporal graph signals.
+Both `AttentionMechanism` and `DiffusionGraphConvolution` naturally extend to temporal graph signals.
 The output now simply has an additional timesteps dimension.

-The `garnn_gru` layer found in `garnn.components.garnn_gru` is the diffusional & attention - based GRU introduced by [Cirstea et al., 2019](https: // milets19.github.io / papers / milets19_paper_8.pdf).
+The `garnn_gru` layer found in `garnn.components.garnn_gru` is the diffusional & attention-based GRU introduced by [Cirstea et al., 2019](https: // milets19.github.io / papers / milets19_paper_8.pdf).
 It operates on temporal graph signals and an attention mechanism.
 Initate with

 | Parameter | Function |
 |: ------------- | : --------|